 HOW do you recognize and respond when circumstances require a shift in ACTION PLANS and rapid execution of new plans?
+How do you use environmental advisory information to plan and respond effectively?

-Terms in SMALL CAPS are defined in the Glossary of Key Terms (pages 13-25).
+Terms in SMALL CAPS are defined in the Glossary of Key Terms (pages 12-23).

-- 2.2.
+2.2.
 The development and deployment of your strategy and action plans are closely linked to other Criteria items.
-The following are examples of key linkages: - Item 1.1: how your senior leaders set and communicate organizational direction - Category 3: how you gather student and market knowledge as input to your strategy and action plans and to use in deploying action plans - Category 4: how you measure and analyze data and manage knowledge to support key information needs, support the development of strategy, provide an effective basis for performance measurements, and track progress on achieving strategic objectives and action plans - Category 5: how you meet workforce capability and capacity needs, determine needs and design your workforce learning and development system, and implement workforce-related changes resulting from action plans - Category 6: how you address changes to your work processes resulting from action plans - Item 7.1: specific accomplishments relative to your organizational strategy and action plans - Item 7.5: results for overall strategy and action plan achievement
+The following are examples of key linkages:

+- Item 1.1: how your senior leaders set and communicate organizational direction - Category 3: how you gather student and market knowledge as input to your strategy and action plans and to use in deploying action plans - Category 4: how you measure and analyze data and manage knowledge to support key information needs, support the development of strategy, provide an effective basis for performance measurements, and track progress on achieving strategic objectives and action plans - Category 5: how you meet workforce capability and capacity needs, determine needs and

+- design your workforce learning and development system, and implement workforce-related changes resulting from action plans and PLANET FRIENDLY initiatives. - Category 6: how you address changes to your work processes resulting from action plans - Item 7.1: specific accomplishments relative to your organizational strategy and action plans - Item 7.5: results for overall strategy and action plan achievement

 2.2a(6).
-Projected performance might consider new ventures; organizational acquisitions or mergers; new value creation; market entry and shifts; new legislative mandates, legal requirements, or industry standards; and significant anticipated innovations in services and technology.
+Projected performance might consider new ventures; organizational acquisitions or mergers; new value creation; introduction of PLANET FRIENDLY products/services, market entry and shifts; new legislative mandates, legal requirements, or industry standards; and significant anticipated innovations in services and technology.
 Your process for projecting future performance should be reported in 4.1c(1).